PharosVPN — Platform Design

 profile bundles (see §8).
 This surface is reached only via a

-buoy (VPN node agent)
+node (VPN node agent)

 - Stateless except for what